 CERCLA, RCRA, Toxic Torts - Complex Litigation:

-Rosemary has over thirty years of experience in environmental administrative practice and litigation.
-She has represented landowners, cities, real estate developers, generators, secured parties, adjacent landowners, and various potentially responsible parties, at a variety of Superfund and CERCLIS sites, including smelter sites, a PCB storage facility, a sugar factory, a copper mill, a dry cleaning facility, a barrel recycling facility, municipal landfills, mine tailings sites, a contaminated floodplain site, a battery disposal facility, metal recycling facilities, salvage yards, a truck assembly plant, a waste oil disposal facility, a residential area, a paper mill, and leaking underground storage tank sites.
+Rosemary has over 30 years of experience in environmental administrative practice and litigation.
+She has represented landowners, cities, real-estate developers, generators, secured parties, adjacent landowners, and potentially responsible parties, at a variety of Superfund and CERCLIS sites, including smelter sites, a PCB storage facility, a sugar factory, a copper mill, a dry cleaning facility, a barrel recycling facility, municipal landfills, mine tailings sites, a contaminated floodplain site, a battery disposal facility, metal recycling facilities, salvage yards, a truck assembly plant, a waste oil disposal facility, a residential area, a paper mill, and leaking underground storage tank sites.

 She has also provided NEPA compliance review for various major federal actions subject to NEPA compliance.

-Regarding water quality issues, Rosemary has addressed groundwater and surface water contamination and remediation issues at about a dozen Superfund sites.
+Rosemary has addressed water quality issues such as groundwater and surface water contamination and remediation issues at about a dozen Superfund sites.
 She represented a major laundry regarding pre-treatment standards in California, Oregon, Arizona and Illinois.
 She has participated in issuance of NPDES and UPDES permits, addressed chronic and acute toxicity testing issues, and she has negotiated variances for major corporations, including mining companies, highway construction companies, and real estate development companies, in NPDES permits and Section 404 permits.
-She advises a major construction company on stormwater and dewatering permits for construction sites and point and non-point source contamination issues.
+She advises a major construction company on stormwater and dewatering permits for construction sites and point and nonpoint source contamination issues.
 Rosemary has also prepared applications for stormwater permits for a variety of industrial and construction sites.